Orders for US durable goods advance 2.4% in December

 Orders to U.S. factories for big-ticket manufactured goods rose 2.4% in December, led by defense surge

-WASHINGTON -- Orders to U.S. factories for big-ticket manufactured goods rose in December as a big jump in demand for military aircraft offset a sharp decline in commercial aircraft.
+WASHINGTON -- Orders to U.S. factories for big-ticket manufactured goods rose in December as a big jump in demand for military aircraft offset a sharp decline in commercial aircraft that reflected Boeing’s continued problems with its 737 Max.
 A key category that tracks business investment fell by the largest amount in eight months.

-The Commerce Department says orders for durable goods rose 2.4% in December, the strongest showing since August.
+The Commerce Department said Tuesday orders for durable goods rose 2.4% in December, the strongest showing since August.
 However, excluding defense, new orders would have fallen 2.5%.

 The category that tracks business investment plans dropped 0.9%, the biggest decline since a 1.1% setback in April.